A lot of the 2004 weekends suffered under bad weather conditions.

 Muerzzuschlag.
 All locos get declutched from their trains and transferred

-to an open area where formerly additional locomotive maintenance buildings
+to an open area, where formerly additional locomotive maintenance

-were situated.
-Here the engines are placed to give all visitors opportunity
+buildings were situated.
+Here the engines are placed to give all visitors

-to closely study all details of interest.
-Despite ongoing rain it
+opportunity to closely study all details of interest.
+Despite ongoing

 objects and visible visitors.
-At such occasions I frequently try to
+At such occasions, I frequently try

-find some higher position in order to have a better overview and a
+to find some higher position in order to have a better overview and

 course steam locomotives are something special today.
 Their appearance